-The aim of this analysis was to investigate whether the difference in performance between the DYS and AR children would be greater for multiple-talker (4t1i and 4t4i) than for single-talker (1t1i and 1t4i) conditions, thus showing a strong talker effect, or greater for multipleintonation (1t4i and 4t4i) than for single-intonation (1t1i, 4t1i) conditions, thus showing an effect of intonation.
+The aim of this analysis was to investigate whether the difference in performance between the DYS and AR children would be greater for multiple-talker (4t1i and 4t4i) than for single-talker (1t1i and 1t4i) conditions, thus showing a strong talker effect, or greater for multiple-intonation (1t4i and 4t4i) than for single-intonation (1t1i, 4t1i) conditions, thus showing an effect of intonation.
 If children have impoverished phonological representations, the prediction was that talker variability would have a greater impact on consonant identification than intonation variability for DYS children.
-If their difficulty is linked to the cognitive and memory demands of the task, as suggested by the phonological access deficit hypothesis, group differences were expected to increase as more variability was added within the token set, that is, from Condition 1t1i to Condition 4t4i.
-As is explained in greater detail below, DYS children showed poorer performance only in conditions with variability in intonation, so neither prediction was fully met.
+If their difficulty is linked to the cognitive and memory demands of the task, as suggested by the phonological access deficit hypothesis, group differences were expected to increase as more variability is added within the token set, i.e. from condition 1t1i to condition 4t4i.
+As is explained in greater detail below, DYS children only showed poorer performance in conditions with variability in intonation, so neither prediction was fully met.

 The percentage of correctly identified consonants was calculated for each participant in each condition.
-First, because a fixed order of presentation was used, we looked for evidence of a learning effect across the different conditions of the identification test.
-The two blocks of Condition 4t4i, which contained identical stimuli, were presented in Sessions 2 and 3 (see Appendix A).
-For the DYS group, there was a 1.1% difference in scores between the two blocks, and for the AR group 0.5%; there was no significant block effect or Block × Group interaction.
+First, as a fixed order of presentation was used, we looked for evidence of a learning effect across the different conditions of the identification test.
+The two blocks of condition 4t4i, which contained identical stimuli, were presented in sessions 2 and 3 (see Appendix 1).
+For the DYS group, there was a 1.1% difference in scores between the two blocks, and for the AR group 0.5%; there was no significant block effect or block by group interaction.
 This indicates that the degree of learning of the stimuli across sessions was minimal.
-For Condition 4t1i, where the two blocks were presented consecutively within the same session (end of Session 1), no block order effects were obtained either.
+For condition 4t1i, where the two blocks were presented consecutively within the same session (end of session 1), no block order effects were obtained either.

-For further analyses, percent-correct scores for Conditions 1t1i and 1t4i were averaged across the male- and female-talker blocks, and for Conditions 4t1i and 4t4i across the two blocks for each condition (see Figure 1).
+For further analyses, percent correct scores for conditions 1t1i and 1t4i were averaged across the male and female talker blocks, and for conditions 4t1i and 4t4i across the two blocks for each condition (see Figure 1).
 Regression analyses were applied in order to investigate the effects of age on consonant identification for each condition.
-Because the effect of age was never significant,
+As the effect of age was never significant, repeatedmeasures ANOVAs were used for further statistical analyses of the data.